Daughtry (band): 2023–present: Label change and Shock to the System

 In August 2023, Big Machine Records announced that they had signed the band.
 They released the single, "Artificial", on August 11.
 On February 9, 2024, "Artificial" reached number one on Billboards Mainstream Rock Airplay chart.
 The band released the single, "Pieces", on March 22, 2024.
 Daughtry announced in June that their next album would be released in two parts, with the first part being released in September.
 The single, "Nervous", was released on June 28.
 On August 9, 2024, the band released the single, "The Reckoning".
 They also announced that their EP, Shock to the System (Part One), would be released on September 27, 2024.
 Shock to the System (Part Two) was released on September 12, 2025.

+On July 14, 2026, the band released a compilation of eleven re-recorded songs from their catalog entitled There And Back Again.
+According to Chris Daughtry, the new recordings deliberately mirror their original counterparts "note for note."

 Artistry

-Daughtry's music is primarily defined by pop rock, hard rock and post grunge influences.
+Daughtry's music is primarily defined by pop rock, hard rock and post-grunge influences.
+AllMusic describes the sound as "muscular hard rock with heart."

 In a January 2024 interview with Tommy Behnke of The Daily Herald, Chris Daughtry said that he grew tired of producing softer-sounding music at the recommendation of RCA Records that he did not always feel passionate about making.